liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-Indexers that previously received a `DLFileEntry` object (e.g., the `addRelatedEntryFields` method) no longer receive a `DLFileEntry`, but a `FileEntry`.
+Indexers that previously received a `DLFileEntry` object (e.g., in the `addRelatedEntryFields` method) no longer receive a `DLFileEntry`, but a `FileEntry`.